mattermost/docs/source/install/enterprise-install-upgrade.rst

 If you converted Team Edition to Enterprise Edition on a managed deployment and then upgraded, the upgrade will have overwritten Enterprise Edition with the latest version of Team Edition.

 You can convert to Enterprise Edition again by following the steps above.
-If you plan to use Mattermost Enterprise Edition permanently, we recommend migrating your server to a self-managed one.
+If you plan to use Mattermost Enterprise Edition permanently, we recommend migrating your server to a self-hosted one.

 The manual process reset my file permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^